Join Here | Log In

 • Gout is caused by monosodium urate crystals in the joint.
 Monosodium urate is one trigger of NLRP3 activation of the inflammasome.[ref]
 (Learn more about genetic links to high uric acid.)

 • Autoimmune diseases such as multiple sclerosis (MS).
-Over-activation of microglia and activation of the NLRP3 inflammasome are a big part of the problem in MS.[ref][ref]
+The over-activation of microglia and the activation of the NLRP3 inflammasome are big parts of the problem in MS.[ref][ref]

 • Alzheimer’s disease has links to amyloid-beta deposits in the brain.
 These amyloid-beta deposits activate the NLRP3 inflammasome, increasing IL-1B in the brain.[ref]
 NLRP3 activation may be part (all?) of the cause of the tau tangles.
 Animal research is still ongoing here.[ref]
 (Learn about APOE and Alzheimer’s risk.)